 Question Yes No If it is legally acceptable, do you think Members should be able to dial-in to Audit and Governance Committee Meetings?
-Comment xxxxx XX Only in exceptional circumstances and with sufficient notice given It is obvious that the provision in the 1972 Act will require amendment in due course.
+9 2 Comment Only in exceptional circumstances and with sufficient notice given.
+It is obvious that the provision in the 1972 Act will require amendment in due course.
 Modern technology renders the requirement to be present unnecessary with no impediment to the democratic process.
-TfN should seek to be a the forefront of enabling and indeed promoting this change.
-Yes, but with the Constitution setting out the expectation of attendance in person and with the ability for the Chair to suspend the provision if it becomes unworkable as there is a risk that if too many attendees dial in the meeting will not function well.
+TfN should seek to be at the forefront of enabling and indeed promoting this change Yes, but with the Constitution setting out the expectation of attendance in person and with the ability for the Chair to suspend the provision if it becomes unworkable as there is a risk that if too many attendees dial in the meeting will not function well.
+It is difficult to comment until the legal position is known.
+If it is legally accepted, we would have no objection.
+Yes, although in person should be encouraged, need to reduce the need to travel to meetings as The North is a big area.
+Should also help boost attendance as members have busy diaries and from for example North Yorkshire a meeting and travel to / from Manchester can be a full day Need however to massively improve telephone conference facilities including video facilities.